BOIL: Learning Environment Personalized Information: Experiments Results

 \section{Experiments \& Results}

 We evaluate BOIL on two distinct topographic environments: a ``Small" ($36 \times 36$) and a ``Large" environment (deferred to Appendix~\ref{app:large_environment}), both featuring complex occlusions.
 All computation was performed using 19 CPU cores without GPU acceleration.
-We explicitly exclude Deep Multi-Agent Reinforcement Learning (MARL) baselines (e.g., MAPPO~\cite{yu2022surprising}, MASAC~\cite{lowe2017multi}) from this study; while powerful, these methods typically require days of GPU-based training to converge on such partial-observability tasks.
-This computational cost renders them impractical for our target application: rapid, ad-hoc deployment in novel facilities where policies must be generated on-site using standard onboard hardware.
+We explicitly exclude Deep Multi-Agent Reinforcement Learning (MARL) baselines (e.g., MAPPO~\cite{yu2022surprising}, MASAC~\cite{lowe2017multi}) from this study; while powerful, these methods typically require days of GPU-based training to converge on such agent history dependent tasks.
+Another reason why we exclude MARL methods is because the solution depends highly on the exact path taken by the agents.
+It is well known that MARL methods are more suitable for dynamic or adversarial scenarios rather than path finding problems over a long horizon.
+Furthermore, there is an issue of reward shaping for the task.
+Given the large variety of approaches and modern advances in deep MARL methods, we want to avoid comparisons that are misrepresenting the pros or cons of our method in contrast to MARL methods in general.
+Moreover, as our method is more about the process of finding the distribution and not the exact path, the comparison is not fair for either.
+MARL is trying to solve the harder problem of finding exact paths while ours is primarily about finding some information about the paths.
+Given the computational cost for MARL methods, it renders them impractical for our target application: rapid, ad-hoc deployment in novel facilities where policies must be generated on-site using standard onboard hardware.
 In contrast, BOIL derives effective strategies within a few hours on CPU.
 Consequently, we compare against heuristic and graph-theoretic baselines that operate within a similarly accessible computational regime.